Sabres 2, Capitals 1 (SO)

 Sabres 2, Capitals 1 (SO): Cody Hodgson returned to the lineup and scored the lone goal of the shootout in the third round as Buffalo snapped an 11-game road winless skid (0-9-2).

-Washington nearly seized a 2-1 lead with 53 seconds left, but defenseman Karl Alzner’s apparent goal was waved off as teammate Nicklas Backstrom was whistled for a tripping penalty.
+Washington nearly seized a 2-1 lead with 53 seconds left in the third period, but defenseman Karl Alzner’s apparent goal was waved off as teammate Nicklas Backstrom was whistled for a tripping penalty.
 Buffalo registered all five shots in a fruitless overtime before Hodgson wristed the puck inside the right post to end the bonus format.

 Tyler Ennis scored a power-play goal, Hodgson notched an assist and Ryan Miller finished with 28 saves for the Sabres, who also posted a 2-1 shootout victory over the Capitals on Dec.
 29.